 4. Better products and services

-Analyzing customer feedback correctly will only help your product development processes so that you can develop better products that your customers will appreciate more, as they’ll better fit their requirements.
+Analyzing customer feedback to discover what matters to customers - whether that's bugs to fix, new features to build, or user issues getting in the way - you will help your product managers and engineers develop better products that your customers will appreciate more, as they’ll better fit their requirements.

 How to analyze customer feedback